ethott/PicSlydr/README.md

 # PicSlydr
-A sliding picture game for your IPhone
+A sliding picture game for IOS Devices

 This is Ethan's project!':)